BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-notification.md

 ### Will there be an impact on the Platform apps?

 Yes, there will be service downtime during the upgrade.
+The expected service outage is 1.5 hours, with the production environment scheduled outside of business hours. (after 5:00PM)

-In addition, do expect some minor changes to existing configurations, such as authentication flows and OIDC settings.
-There will not be direct impact on how the authentication works according to the release note, but some configurations will be updated automatically during the upgrade.
+In addition, expect some minor changes to existing configurations such as authentication flows and OIDC settings.
+Both from update flow configuration changes, as well as theme fixes we are applying at the same time.

 ### Do I need to do anything?